claranet/spryker-base/README.md

 ### Which base image are you using?

-We are depending on the official alpinelinux basing [php-fpm docker images](https://hub.docker.com/_/php/)
+We are depending on the official PHP images: https://hub.docker.com/_/php/

 ### Why using Alpine?